 Do I have to get buildings insurance from my mortgage provider?

-This is because your mortgage provider has a stake in your home and needs to know that you have the funds to pay for repairs if disaster strikes.
+Your mortgage provider has a stake in your home so needs to be sure you have cover in case disaster strikes.

 What does buildings insurance cover?